2. Housing Benefit

 View you claim

-You can view a summary of a current claim online (you'll need to register and log in to My Account).
+You can view a summary of a current claim online in My Account:

 Oldham Council pay housing benefit by BACS only.
 We no longer make payment by Cheque.
 You will need to provide relevant bank details so we can pay your housing benefit, by completing a BACS transfer form: